le0zh0u/checked-log-manage-system/README.md

 #### TODO

-- [ ] Log Import(2/3): Js downloads log fils according to data from step 1.
+- [ ] Log Import(2/3): Js downloads log files according to data from step 1.
-- [ ] Log Import(3/3): Js calsl shell scripts to unzip log files, save to database.
+- [ ] Log Import(3/3): Js calls shell scripts to unzip log files, save to database.
 - [ ] Log Data Table: To decide which Fields of Log need to be display in data table
 - [ ] Log Data Table: Implement a pagable data table
 - [ ] Log Data Report: To decide which data of Log needs to be counted
 - [ ] Log Data Report: Implement Reports by Echarts.js